jnabor/ng-auth-firebase/README.md

    - UI: Submit with progress spinner
    - UI: Tooltips for password hint
    - Database query and update
-   - (todo) Failure: user already signed up
+   - Failure: emaill already in use
+   - Failure: Timeout for server response
-   - (todo) Success: show link to sign in
+   - Success: show message
    - (todo) Email verification
    - (todo) Registration with Google
-   - (todo) Registration with Facebook

    Sign In
    - UI|Validation: Email pattern